jadecobra/python_tdd_exercises/source/data_structures/lists/list_comprehensions.rst

   the difference is the equality symbols ``==`` and ``!=``

-  I add a :ref:`function<what is a function?>` to remove the duplication
+  I add a :ref:`function<what is a function?>` to remove the repetition

   .. code-block:: python
     :lineno-start: 8